Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 person, welfare, or property of the minor or others or that the circumstances

-his or her home environment may endanger his or her health, person, welfare or
+home environment may endanger the minor's health, person, welfare or

 warrant may be issued immediately to take the minor into custody.